 Prices for food, drinks, excursions, and rooms are among the highest in the country.
 Despite that though, this consistently great resort stays busy even during low season and draws raves from most of its guests for the attentive but friendly service and all the little aesthetic touches that make it a visual delight.

 If you're looking for a top–tier experience in Belize, Turtle Inn is clearly one of the best Placencia hotels.

 Web Address: www.thefamilycoppolahideaways.com

 Total Number of Rooms: 19

 Published rates: US$285 to US$2,000

-Review by Joshua Berman, photos and updates by Timothy Scott.
+Review and photos by Joshua Berman and Timothy Scott, photos by Timothy Scott.